 Because weight loss surgery dramatically changes a life, patients may find the process disconcerting sometimes.
 A patient may feel not like themselves or overwhelmed by the changes that they are experiencing.
 It’s important to understand that these are natural reactions to a major life change such as losing a large amount of weight.

 Some people decide to join a weight loss surgery support group where they receive encouragement from those that can relate to them.
 The group celebrates a member’s achievements and will remind them to continue on their new lifestyle path.
 They will work together to improve their health and to take control of their life in a positive way.
 They will also offer any advice on finding ways to cope without food.

 Don’t Eat Your Problems Away

 After surgery, many patients realize how much food affects them and how negatively they used food.
 Many found it as a comfort in the past.
-However once a person lives how to handle their emotions and how to cope with dress, they won’t need to use food this way anymore.
-People who can’t find new coping techniques often lead to smoking, drug addiction, gambling, drinking, eating disorders or sex addictions.
+However once a person lives how to handle their emotions and how to cope with the dress, they won’t need to use food this way anymore.
+People who can’t find new coping techniques often lead to smoking, drug addiction, gambling, drinking, eating disorders, or sex addictions.